 Ingredients & Substitutions

 - Salted butter - If you don't have salted butter, you can use unsalted and just add a few pinches of kosher salt.
+I don't recommend using swapping olive oil for butter because the sauce will not brown and it will not become nutty.

-- Fresh Sage - Fresh sage works best in this recipe because it's the most flavorful.
+- Fresh Sage - Fresh sage leaves works best in this recipe because it's the most flavorful.
 If you absolutely had to, dried sage would work too, you would just need to cook it a little longer - preferably as the butter browns.

 - Flaky Salt - I love finishing dishes with Maldon's flaky salt but this is totally optional.
 Regular kosher salt would work just fine.